axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/checkbox/README.md

 _Note: The component consumer is responsible for sanitizing the label HTML!_

+### refId

+The string-valued `refId` sets the reference ID for label and input.
+If no `refId` is set, a random ID will be created.

 ### required

 The boolean attribute `required` visualizes an element that must obligatorily be filled by the user.
 When true displays `*` after the label text.